Tyriol/IAGL-Associate-Eng-Test/plan.md

 ## Plan

-- Understand what is currently happening in the code
+- Understand what is currently happening in the code ✅
-- Add a test for adding a todo
+- Add a test for adding a todo ✅
-- Add a post route to allow a todo to be added to the todo.js repository
+- Add a post route to allow a todo to be added to memory ✅
 - Add a form on the front-end to allow a user to input their todo item
 - Link front-end form to back end to allow a new todo to be added
 - Add some better styling to the front-end

+### If time

+- Add persistent storage
+- Add error handling